ArtS/arts.github.com/_posts/2014-11-17-aspnetmvc-dropdowns-with-enums.md

 git repository.

 ###But wait, there's more
-Hopefully this article helps you navigate the muddy waters of ASP.NET MVC and saves you a few minutes of your life which is better spent on what you actually want - things like writing good web apps and not decipheryng cryptic docs.
+Hopefully this article helps you navigate the muddy waters of ASP.NET MVC and saves you few minutes of your time.

-Sign up to my **Untangling ASP.NET MVC** mailing list to get articles on how to tame the ASP.NET MVC beast -- there'll be tons more actionable advice on how to write apps faster and easier and how to avoid spending hours when you get stuck with ASP.NET MVC.
+If you don't want to miss next article -- sign up to my mailing list below.
+There'll be lots more actionable advice on how to write apps faster and easier and how to fix things when you get stuck.

 {% include subscription.html %}